 A pen to jot down details or make some notes never goes a miss either.

 Do I eat before or after the event?
 We’ve got you covered.
-A number of food carts will be serving a variety of cuisines along the main strip, Eastern Avenue, throughout the day.
-We also have a number of cafés on campus that will be opening their doors if you need to stop and refuel.
+We have a number of cafés on campus that will be opening their doors if you need to stop and refuel.
 Be sure to beat the queues by knowing exactly where you’re going - check out your options before arriving on campus.
 It’s also worth trying to grab a bite a little earlier or later than usual to beat the crowds.

 Get your hands on an Open Day bag as soon as you arrive on campus.
 Our student ambassadors will be handing these out at all of the main entry points.
 Not only will it be your saving grace when you’re looking for somewhere to store the free merch you pick up throughout the day, you’ll be lost without the ‘Open Day Pocket Map’ found inside.

 Spend some time with our academics in the ‘Plan your degree’ zone.
 Here, we’ll give you the low down on our degree structure and let you know the best time to combine study with travel.

 Once you’ve gained an understanding of what your 3-4 years on campus might actually look like, make your way over to the course advice centres.
 Not only can we recommend courses suited to your interests, we’ll explain how you have the flexibility to design your own degree and follow your interests across various disciplines.

 University is more than what happens in the classroom.
 Spend your last Saturday in August with interactive humanoid robots, Dr Karl Kruszelnicki, and a side of virtual reality.
 If these don’t scream ‘fun’, we’re sure you’ll find a combination of hands-on faculty activities that do.